 The planning, design, construction and development, and any future development of Emerald Bay, the Donatela Resort & Sanctuary and the Company's other projects may preoccupy the Company's management time and resources, which could lead to delays, increased costs and other inefficiencies in the course of such developments.
 All of the Company's business and assets are in the Philippines, and the Company expects a significant number of its customers to be from China, and other parts of Asia.
 Any downturn in the Philippine or regional Asian economies may negatively impact the Company's business and results of operations.
-The Company's gaming and hotel businesses are vulnerable to global and regional economic downturns.
-The COVID-19 pandemic and the government-mandated lockdowns following its transmission in the Philippines may have a lasting negative effect on the expected financial performance of the Company's projects, the implementation of construction deadlines, and the Company's cash flow.
-The Company's majority shareholder, Udenna, and its Chairman, Dennis A. Uy may exert significant control over the Company and its interests may conflict with those of other shareholders.
+The COVID-19 pandemic and the government-mandated lockdowns following its transmission in the Philippines may have a lasting negative effect on the expected financial performance of the Company's majority shareholder, Udenna, and its Chairman, Dennis A. Uy may exert significant control over the Company and its interests may conflict with those of other shareholders.
 The Company is a holding company and its ability to pay dividends is dependent upon the earnings of, and distributions by, its subsidiaries.
 The Company's insurance coverage may be inadequate.
 The Company may, from time to time, be involved in legal and other proceedings.